 5. Tell them what's new in your field.

 What’s new in your prospects’ life as it relates to your field, product, or service?
 There’ll be innovations or things that come out very often, and people don’t know because they’re not in your industry.
 So being that source of news in your field is very powerful.

-How to Write an Automated Email Sequence
+How to Write an Automated Email Sequence that Leads love

 Now, it’s time to get into email sequence writing.
 Follow these best practices to keep in touch with subscribers and turn them into repeat customers.

 Write an awesome subject line.

 The subject line is the first thing that your lead will read.
 It’s been known to make or break email campaigns.
 It must be compelling or intriguing.
 Any time I come across a clever or quirky subject line, I like to note it down.
 Sometimes it sparks a new idea.
 But there’s also nothing wrong with shamelessly stealing a powerful subject line now and then.